 - The signup is usually near the first or last day of each month, but enrollment is ongoing and does not have a start or end date.
 Start when you like.

-- Click on the link in POD to reigister; you will be required to log in using your Mt.
+- Click on the link in POD to register; you will be required to log in using your Mt.
 SAC login credentials.
 YOU MUST DO THIS STEP!

-- Follow the SPOT link on POD to register with the SPOT facilitators (using the link in the POD entry) or you can access the link here: SPOT Canvas Registration form.
-Please only complete this form once.
+- Follow the SPOT link on POD to register with the SPOT facilitators (using the link in the POD entry) or you can access the link here: SPOT Registration Form (Please only complete this form once).